Teaching and Research Support

 - Assistance with building and maintaining academic and scholarly profiles (ORCID, LinkedIn, Google Scholar, and more)

 All members of the Clark community may recommend materials to be reviewed for acquisition by the Goddard Library.
 Library staff review requests for books, e-books, journals, research databases, and more, and consider a variety of factors when making purchasing decisions.

 The Reserves Collection provides access to materials that are required or recommended for courses offered at Clark University.
 We offer assistance obtaining access to materials in all formats, including print books, e-books, electronic articles, excerpts scanned from larger works, videos, and more.

-Instructors are able to provide access to the Library’s digital resources directly from their Moodle site!
+Instructors are able to provide access to the Library’s digital resources directly from their Canvas site!
 The Library encourages instructors to use permanent links (also known as “permalinks”) to not only enable efficient and reliable access to these resources, but to also ensure Clark Librarians have accurate usage data to inform future investments in these valuable tools.
 To learn more about locating and using permalinks visit the Library’s Clark Faculty Guide.

 Only as a rare exception will the library purchase a textbook that does not contribute to our collection beyond its use in a course.
 A textbook is defined as “a trade book issued in a separate edition specifically for the use of students enrolled in a course of study.
 The format may be altered to make it more useful, for example, by the addition of study questions and bibliographies at the end of each section or chapter.”